jmbds/unbabel-backend-engineering-challenge/README.md

  - --input_file &rarr; Path to events file.
 Defaults to "events.json".
  - --window_size &rarr; The window size to calculate the moving average.
 Defaults to 10.
  - --output_file &rarr; Path to output file.
-Defaults to "aggregated_events.out".
+Defaults to "aggregated_events.out.json".

 ## How to Test